Trauma & PTSD Counseling

 • Certain memories stay on your mind

 You think about past experiences over and over again, even if you try to stop.
 You feel pulled back into moments that are over.
 You never know when you will be triggered and feel like you are back in the same moment you experienced the trauma.
+The thoughts are unwanted and intrusive, and come without warning.

 • You've learned to minimize your experience